Deep networks learn to parse uniform-depth context-free languages from local statistics

 Inspired by the symbolic generative approach ~\cite{chomsky_syntactic_1957}, probabilistic context–free grammars (PCFGs) provide a powerful tool to model languages and to study the questions above quantitatively.
 In these models, a tree of latent (or ``nonterminal'') variables underlies the text structure.
 These latent variables can be used to model syntax, but also abstract semantic notions.
 The classic bottom-up method to parse a PCFG is the inside algorithm~\cite{baker_trainable_1979}, a sum-product algorithm which recursively computes the probability of latent symbols deriving spans of a sentence.
 Recent works have shown that transformers approximately implement the inside algorithm~\citep{allen-zhu_physics_2023,zhao_transformers_2023} and can perform context-free recognition~\cite{jerad2026context}, but do not address how such algorithms are learned during training nor how much data is needed.

 A strategy to study learnability~\cite{clark_computational_2017} is to consider synthetic PCFGs of controlled structure \cite{malach_provably_2018,mossel_deep_2018}.
 In \cite{cagnetta_how_2024}, the Random Hierarchy Model (RHM) was introduced, a fixed-tree PCFG where production rules (describing how latent variables generate strings of other variables) are chosen randomly.
 The mechanism for how deep networks learn such data and the associated sample complexity were elucidated for supervised learning \cite{cagnetta_how_2024}, next token prediction \cite{cagnetta_towards_2024} and diffusion models \cite{favero_how_2025}: strings of tokens that correlate with the tasks are grouped together, in a recursive manner, allowing the network to reconstruct the tree of latent variables hierarchically.
-If production rules are not random but fine-tuned to remove these correlations, learning becomes virtually impossible in high dimensions ~\cite{cagnetta_how_2024}; showing that the learnability of worst and typical cases differ.
+This hierarchical reconstruction of latent variables closely mirrors the Bayes-optimal algorithm for fixed-tree problems where parsing is not required, i.e. belief propagation~\cite{sclocchi_phase_2025,mei_unets_2025}.
+Already in the fixed-tree case, depth is essential to efficiently learn such algorithms~\cite{cagnetta_how_2024}.
+Furthermore, if production rules are not random but fine-tuned to remove the task-relevant correlations, learning becomes virtually impossible in high dimension~\cite{cagnetta_how_2024}; showing that the learnability of worst and typical cases differ.
 A central limitation of these works is that they consider fixed trees---syntax is frozen, and parsing is not necessary.
 Removing the fixed-topology assumption profoundly changes the learning problem: (A) learners need to decipher which span of the text corresponds to a given latent variable, and (B) ambiguity appears, where the same substring of the sentence could have been generated by different latent variables.